shuawoo/SNAKEGAME/README.md

 Versions
 --------
 There are 3 different versions and each of them is in complete code.
 V0 is the primary version with only basic functions.
-We update it, then we have V1 and V2.
+We update it, then we have V1 and V2, which fixing or adding funtions to the previous version.